rheaacharya11/frontend-bootcamp/README.md

 The first ! forces Javascript to evaluate the truthiness of someVariable and return its opposite, and then the second returns it back to its original truthiness value.

-With these oddities in mind, read through the linked intro and then take on the first set of exercises in <PLACEHOLDER> before moving on to the next section.
+With these oddities in mind, read through the linked intro and then take on the first two sets of exercises.

 ## Javascript Functions and Classes